-Veronica Reyna, Associate Chair, Houston Community College
+Veronica Reyna, Professor & Associate Chair of the Department of Government, Houston Community College

 Not me.
 Not in my course.
 I protest, sign petitions, and even teach about injustice!
 Sound familiar?
 Many of us would never believe that we could unknowingly participate in that horrid phrase “institutional discrimination,” but how many of us have thought about how institutional discrimination occurs in the day-to-day details on our campuses?
 Often institutional discrimination occurs without discriminatory intent in course design.
 It’s in our mindsets about proper learning, educational standards, and assumptions about this generation.
 It’s in the unquestioned ways about how we learned that we continue because ‘that’s just how a college course is done.’
 We were educated and socialized by, and now educate and socialize in, institutions with checkered pasts (and equally questionable presents).
 Here’s a quick check: write down all the complaints you’ve ever levied about students.
 Now reverse engineer them.
 What are other possible explanations for these behaviors beyond the classic “students these days?”